 |

-In September, Masha started Hebrew Academy and in return I was teaching classes gymnastics there.
+In September, Masha started Hebrew Academy and in return I was teaching PE/gymnastics classes there.
 Only now I understand how difficult it was.
-It's one thing when you talk to adults and can explain what you want with your hands, facial expressions, etc. But when you have 30 little kids, and they are waiting for you to lead them, tell them what to do, how to do it, organise them and make sure they are all safe...
+It's one thing when you talk to adults and can explain what you want with your hands, body language, facial expressions, etc. But when you have 30 little kids, and they are waiting for you to lead them, tell them what to do, how to do it, organize them and make sure they are all safe...
 I don't know how I handled it.
-But I did it and with each passing day I was more confident, composed, more at ease with everyone and to summarise it: cool, calm and collected.
+But I did it and with each passing day I was more confident, composed, more at ease with everyone and to summarize it: cool, calm and collected.

 No comments: